 Al-driven trajectory optimization algorithms were tested under various environmental conditions.
-The predict the likelihood of system failures.
-These results indicate significant improvements in launch accuracy and fuel efficiency.
+The results indicate significant improvements in launch • accuracy and fuel efficiency.

 The AI system dynamically adjusted the rocket's thrust and trajectory in real time, resulting in a 15% improvement in launch accuracy compared to traditional pre-programmed methods.
 This was particularly evident in: